charl-kruger/v0-mcp/README.md

 #### `add_message`

-Add a message to an existing chat.
+Add a new message to an existing chat session.

 **Parameters:**